[This article has contributions by senior associated editor, Pete Evans, AIA]

 Perez refers to this force in two ways.
 “Each technological revolution results from the synergistic interdependence of a group of industries with one or more infrastructure networks.”
 (Perez) This means that any new technology innovation is under the influences of infrastructure networks that exist at the time of the new innovation.
 The automobile would have been of little use if roads and turnpikes had not already gone before—both products from earlier technology revolutions.
 Secondly, Carlota Perez speaks about how disruptive innovations, when accompanying a “facilitating infrastructure,” eventually must “overcome existing organizational models of how things get done” before they coalesce into a new “common sense” way of doing things.
 There is a cultural battle between the old common sense and the new emerging common sense that is eventually solved via powerful inclusion-exclusion mechanisms.

-The Gartner Hype-Curve focuses on the innovation at hand by way of its publicity, rise of competitors, the rate of funding, consolidation of competitors, and overall adoption rates. (see image 02) However, it does not take this curve up against an overarching “technology revolution” model and relate it to existing infrastructure and alignment (or divergence) from that model.
-The Hype-Curve, therefore, while useful, is far less useful than a larger model such as Perez’ Techno-Economic Paradigm theory.
+The Gartner Hype-Cycle focuses on the innovation at hand by way of its publicity, rise of competitors, the rate of funding, consolidation of competitors, and overall adoption rates. (see image 02) However, it does not take this curve up against an overarching “technology revolution” model and relate it to existing infrastructure and alignment (or divergence) from that model.
+The Hype-Cycle, therefore, while useful, is far less useful than a larger model such as Perez’ Techno-Economic Paradigm theory.

-As we move through this article we will try to apply AEC IT innovations to a combined model that looks not just at the Hype-Curve as we have done in the past (see 2016 Perspective article here) but at where this curve is being “pulled” or “stretched” by our sense of the overall Techno-Economic Paradigm shift emerging before us. (see image 03 – 04 next page)
+As we move through this article we will try to apply AEC IT innovations to a combined model that looks not just at the Hype-Cycle as we have done in the past (see 2016 Perspective article here) but at where this curve is being “pulled” or “stretched” by our sense of the overall Techno-Economic Paradigm shift emerging before us. (see image 03 – 04 next page)